 I haven't "coloured" for a while, but when I feel like my heading is swimming and I can't concentrate on what I am doing any longer, I sit in my comfy chair, grab my pencil case and colour.
 It may seem strange but colouring for me is extremely relaxing.
 My breathing slows down and a sense of calmness washes over me.
 It is a wonderful feeling (and backed by neuroscience).
 When you colour, your cerebral cortex goes on auto-pilot causing your brain waves to change.
 This is what creates the feeling of relaxation.

-Margie Meachan, a specialist in neuroscience recently wrote a blog post on this topic and inspired me to think about colouring with our adult English language learners (sign up for her monthly newsletter - it is one of my favourite blogs to read each month) https://learningtogo.info/2017/01/19/break-out-the-crayons-your-brain-needs-to-color/
+Margie Meachan, a specialist in neuroscience recently wrote a blog post on this topic and inspired me to think about the benefits of colouring. (sign up for her monthly newsletter - it is one of my favourite blogs to read each month) https://learningtogo.info/2017/01/19/break-out-the-crayons-your-brain-needs-to-color/

 Here are two more benefits of colouring from Meachan's blog: